 All You Need to Know about Monthly Recurring Revenue (MRR)

-Metrics are an inevitable part of doing business as they help salespeople evaluate teams and individual contributors’ performance.
-But having hundreds of unstructured figures in a CRM database is overwhelming.
-However, there’s one crucial metric, though—monthly recurring revenue or MRR.
-This article will guide you through all the questions related to this metric—from what it is to how to increase it organically.
+Metrics are an inevitable part of doing business as they help salespeople evaluate teams’ and individual contributors’ performance.
+Yet, having hundreds of unstructured figures in a CRM database is overwhelming.
+However, there’s one crucial metric, though — monthly recurring revenue or MRR.
+This article will guide you through all the questions related to this metric — from what it is to how to increase it organically.

 What is MRR?